dishaaagarwal/Recommendation-Techniques/README.md

 # Recommendation-Techniques

-In this repository i have implemented basic Recommendation Technique like- Weighted Average,KNN, Pearson Coefficient,Collaborative Filtering.
+In this repository i have implemented basic Recommendation Techniques like:

+Weighted Average

+KNN, Pearson Coefficient

+Collaborative Filtering.